MattLuken/My-CV-Redo/README.md

 Create your own GitHub repository based on this template by clicking on [Use this template](https://github.com/buas-media-interactive/prj4-cv/generate).

+Click on <https://mattluken.github.io/My-CV-Redo> to see what the Individual Website looks like.

 ## Course requirements

 In order to pass the individual assessment, you must modify the following elements: